 3. Students who are failing one course (exclusive of Physical Education) at each 5-week marking period will be placed on probation, but will retain eligibility.
 This includes being able to practice and compete in contests and activities.

-4. Students who are failing two or more courses, or Physical Education (for Athletics) at each 5-week marking period will automatically be ineligible to participate in any interscholastic contests, intramurals, or any extracurricular activities during the next 5-week period.
-Incomplete grades that are not changed to a passing grade within ten school days after the report cards and/or progress reports are issued will be considered failing grades for eligibility purposes.
+4. Students who are failing two or more courses, or Physical Education (for Athletics) at each five-week marking period will automatically be ineligible to participate in any interscholastic contests, intramurals, clubs, etc., during the next five-week period.
+Students will be allowed to practice during this time as long as they meet the terms of Probation. **Incomplete grades that are not changed to a passing grade within ten school days after the report cards and/or progress reports are issued will be considered failing grades for eligibility purposes.

 TERMS OF PROBATION